gilescope/hamster/README.md

 # What does hamster honor?

-`hamster stage_name` will run all targets in a stage.
+  * `hamster stage_name` will run all targets in a stage.
-`hamster target_name` will run that specific target.
+  * `hamster target_name` will run that specific target.
+  * variables defined at a global level will be honored.
+  * .extends is now supported.
+  * yaml merge << and anchors should work now.

 E.g. with this for your `.gitlab-ci.yml`:
 ```